widdowquinn/find_differential_primers/README.md

 GCF_000011605.1.fasta	GCF_000291725.1.fasta	GCF_000749845.1.fasta
 ```

-A basic config file defining the three genomes is provided as `tests/walkthrough/pectoconf.tab` in tab-separated tabular format (for your own data this can be generated in Excel, and saved as tab-separated text format).
+A basic config file defining the three genomes is also provided as `tests/walkthrough/pectoconf.tab` in tab-separated tabular format (you can generate equivalent files for your own data using Excel, and saving the sheet as tab-separated text format).

 ```text
 # Pectobacterium genomes downloaded from GenBank/NCBI; genomovars inferred from ANIm